At the border between Poland and Belarus, in the primeval forest of Białowieża, Bison hunting is now open.

 The forest is located 42% in Polish territory, where it is also protected as a national park, and the remaining 58% in Belarusian territory.

-Bison hunting in Poland is considered one of the most prestigious hunts in Europe, both for its exclusivity due to the limited number of available animals and for the magical experience during the hunt among the majestic oaks of one of the oldest forests on the continent.
+Bison hunting in Belarus is considered one of the most prestigious hunts in Europe, both for its exclusivity due to the limited number of available animals and for the magical experience during the hunt among the majestic oaks of one of the oldest forests on the continent.

 The European Bison